mozilla/webpay/docs/developers.rst

 Install
 ~~~~~~~

-You need Python 2.6, and MySQL, and a few NodeJS commands
+You need Python 2.7, and MySQL, and a few NodeJS commands
 like `stylus`_ for minifying JS/CSS.
 Install system requirements with `homebrew`_ (Mac OS X)::

     brew tap homebrew/versions
-    brew install python26 mysql swig nodejs
+    brew install python mysql swig nodejs

 To develop locally you also need: